Painting on Location

 Quinacridone Magenta has got to be reground between uses for it's best color.

 Raw Umber is a lighter valued yellow brown, Burnt Umber is darker on the red side.
-Just like the RCW
+Just like the RCW.

 Raw Sienna is as grainy as Pozzouli Red and Yellow Oxide.

-Starting with Thalo Green and Cerulean I'm testing egg.
+Starting with Thalo Green and Cerulean I'm testing egg secco.
 Wow, it's like night and day, the blends are easy, the under coat doesn't pick up.
 Painting is fun again!
 I even put a stroke with titanium in the Thalo Green to Thalo Blue to see how close it comes to Cobalt Turquoise, which is still holding it's own in the lime jar test after twenty days.
 Egg leaves a high shine.

 15 days later, all of these pigments are lime safe.